 In 2017, using \$1,300,000 in proceeds from the sale of real property, PI established its own board-designated perpetuity (for the long-term benefit of the Institute) with funds deposited into a separate investment account.
-The balance in the account was \$1,664,516 at December 31, 2021 (\$1,500,991 at December 31, 2020).

-In 2017, using non-specifically restricted amounts from the same donor discussed in note 15, PMC and PI both created "board-designated restricted funds" designated for the support of targeted programmatic activities:

-- \$2,000,000 fund at PMC created in 2017 was invested in money market and checking accounts ("cash board designated restricted funds") through 2018 and is now invested in short-term government bonds included in the investment portfolio. \$77,249 was added to the fund in 2019 (representing the unexpended portion of the \$1,000,000 grant from PI). - \$5,000,000 at PI (\$3,000,000 to create the fund in 2017 and \$2,000,000 added to the fund in 2018) is invested in several money market and checking accounts. \$426,351 was released from the fund in 2017, \$353,657 was released in 2018, \$1,242,245 was released in 2019, and \$107,862 was released in 2020.
+In 2017, using non-specifically restricted amounts from donors, PI created "board-designated perpetuity" designated for the support of long-term benefit of the institute.
+In 2017 PI invested \$5,000,000 (\$3,000,000 to create the fund in 2017 and \$2,000,000 added to the fund in 2018) which is invested in several money market and checking accounts.
+In 2017, \$426,351 was released from the fund, \$353,657 was released in 2018, \$1,242,245 was released in 2019, and \$107,862 was released in 2020.
+In 2021, \$2,810,273 was added to the fund and \$1,262,109 was released in 2022.

-17. Functional Allocation of Expenses
+16. Functional Allocation of Expenses

 The costs of providing the various programs have been summarized on a functional basis in the consolidated statement of activities.
+The statement of functional expenses documents the natural classification detail of expenses by function.
+Accordingly, certain costs have been allocated among the programs and supporting services defined.
 The Organization allocates its payroll, tax and benefit costs based on actual time worked by staff on the various program, general and administrative, and fundraising activities as recorded on contemporaneous timesheets.
 Other costs (such as occupancy and depreciation, telephone and internet, and computer and website expenses) are attributable to and benefit one or more program or supporting services and are allocated based on the direct payroll allocation percentages discussed immediately above.

-18. Subsequent Events and Report Issuance Date
+17. Subsequent Events and Report Issuance Date

-Management has evaluated events subsequent to December 31, 2021 through September 2, 2022 (the date these consolidated financial statements were available to be issued) for potential recognition or disclosure as required under U.S. generally accepted accounting principles.
+Management has evaluated events subsequent to December 31, 2022 through September 29, 2023 (the date these consolidated financial statements were available to be issued) for potential recognition or disclosure as required under U.S. generally accepted accounting principles.

-Consolidating Statement of Financial Position December 31, 2021
+Consolidating Statement of Financial Position December 31, 2022